-Before having surgery or any X-ray/scanning procedure using injectable iodinated contrast material, tell your doctor that you are taking this medication.
+Before having surgery or any X-ray/scanning procedure using injectable iodinated contrast material, tell your doctor about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 You will need to temporarily stop this medication before the time of your surgery/procedure.
 Consult your doctor for further instructions.

 You may experience blurred vision, dizziness, or drowsiness due to extremely low or high blood sugar levels.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.